 - They work well with the reliable Surfboard app

-- Setup wizard works like magic on both the gateway devices
+- The setup wizard works like magic on both gateways.

 - Comparable app with a dedicated wireless manager